BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

         content.
 The Featured Image of the widget defining page will be used as the subheader image on any page not represented by a child page.

+        The SubHeader defining page and its children must be published as Private.

 ### QNRWP Featured News                                            {#w3}